rohanprasad/RingerScheduler/README.md

 Ringing mode Scheduler

-An android app too schedule your phone to go to silent profile for a specified time.
+An android app too schedule your phone to go to silent profile for a specified time...